amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

      Implemented a UART module for asynchronous serial communication between devices.
      The transmitter (TX) converts parallel data into serial form, and the receiver (RX) converts received serial data back into parallel form.
 Used in embedded systems for serial data transmission and reception.
+#### Day-22 Shift Operators
+     This module implements logical and arithmetic shift operations on a 4-bit input based on a 2-bit select signal providing left and right shift capabilities.